Difference Between Process vs Thread

 |When we open word and PowerPoint in a system, this is called two processes.||In a word, while editing the document, saving happens simultaneously.
 This is because editing and saving are happening in two threads.|

 Processes and threads are interdependent with each other.
 In order to run the program smoothly, process and thread work hand in hand.
-Every process can be called as thread but every thread cannot be called as process.
+Every process can be called as a thread, but every thread cannot be called a process.
 Both threads and processes are needed by the system to allocate resources.

 This is a guide to Process vs Thread.
 Here we discuss the Process vs Thread key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –